MetaMask/delegation-framework/documents/DelegationManager.md

 Users can create a `Delegation` and provide it to a delegate in the form of an offchain delegation.

+## Disabling a Delegation

+Delegators can disable a delegation by calling the function `disableDelegation(delegation)` of the DelegationManager, this is an onchain operation that requires paying gas.

 ### Offchain Delegations

 Offchain Delegations are done through signing a `Delegation` and adding it to the `signature` field.
 Delegates can then redeem Delegations by providing this struct.
 To get this signature we use [EIP-712](https://eips.ethereum.org/EIPS/eip-712).